Sentosa Express: Train timings

 The daily first and last train timings of both VivoCity and Beach stations are 07:00 and 00:00 hours.
 Trains run at an average frequency of three minutes throughout the day.
 The entire route, from one terminus to the other, takes eight minutes.

 Fares and ticketing

-Travel within Sentosa (between Resorts World and Beach stations) and back to the mainland is free of charge, but travel from the mainland to Sentosa is charged.
+Travel within Sentosa (between Resorts World and Beach stations) and from Sentosa back to the mainland is free of charge.
+Travel from the mainland to Sentosa is charged but during the COVID-19 pandemic period until 31 March 2023, travel was free.

-The single-day Sentosa Pass costing S$4 allows island entry and unlimited rides on the Sentosa Express.
-The contactless RFID card can be purchased from automated ticketing machines at any operational Sentosa Express station.
-Payment can be made using cash, NETS or credit card.

-Alternatively, visitors may also scan their CEPAS cards (used for electronic payments on public transport) on VivoCity station's faregates for entry payment from the mainland.
+Commuters can scan the CEPAS (EZ-Link, Concession, NETS FlashPay and SimplyGo EZ-Link/SimplyGo Concession) cards and NETS/credit/debit cards on the VivoCity station's faregates for entry payment from the mainland.
+Those who are using NETS/credit/debit cards must use the special entrance on the left at VivoCity station.
+Fares are as follows: